SOP on Standard Operating Procedures In Pharma Industry

-- To lay down a procedure for preparation, review, approval, distribution, control & revision of Standard Operating Procedure.
+- To lay down a procedure for preparation, review, approval, distribution, control & revision of Standard Operating Procedure In Pharma Industry.

-- This procedure is applicable to all SOP’s of the formulation plant of Pharmaceutical Company.
+- This procedure is applicable to all SOP’s of the formulation plant of Pharma Industry.

 - Personnel (originating department) – Preparation of SOPs.